C4Q/AC-iOS-TextFields/README.md

 <img src="./Images/debugging_output_textfields.png" width="500" alt="Sample output in the console after playing with textfields">

+> *Developer's Note*: Anytime we try out something new, **experiment with it!!** The best way to learn coding is by playing around with code to see what happens.
+Eventhough instructions are laid out in detail, this lesson is no exception .
+You should feel free to Google questions to you have or just try adding some custom code the the scaffold this lesson builds.
+If you break something 💔, good!
+Learn to fix it 🔨😉❤️

 ----
-### 4. Validation through `UITextFieldDelegate`
+### 4. Text Validation through `UITextFieldDelegate`

 The most basic of validation is checking to make sure that something has been entered at all in the text fields.
 With respect the password field, we also probably want to set a minimum length on the password.

 #### Warm-up Exercises

-1. Let's add in a simple validation function that takes in a textfield and `Int` of a minimum character count, and returns a `Bool` based on whether or not the length of the string is greater than the minimum. *(Use the provided tests to guide your code for this exercise)*
+1. Let's add in a simple validation function that takes in a textfield and `Int` of a minimum character count, and returns a `Bool` based on whether or not the length of the string is greater than the minimum. *(Use the provided tests to guide your code for this exercise!!!)*

-2. Now, let's do some validation in `shouldReturn`!
-Your task is to:
+2. With this new function, we now need to add some code into `shouldReturn` to add in the validation.
+Your task is to add code to `textFieldShouldReturn` that:
-    - Check which `textField` is passed into the delegate function
+    - Checks which `textField` is passed into the delegate function
-    - Use `textField(_:hasMinimumCharacters:)` from the previous exercise to check if the text fields meet a minimum requirement.
-Let's say `nameTextField` should require 4 characters and `passwordTextField` should take 6
+    - Uses `textField(_:hasMinimumCharacters:)` to check if the text fields meet a minimum requirement.
+Let's have `nameTextField` require 4 characters and `passwordTextField` require 6.
     - If a `textField` doesn't meet the minimum required characters, you should display a relevant error message in `errorLabel` and `return false`
     - If the validation passes, we should clear out the `errorLabel` so as not to confuse users